south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 ## Overview

-In prior lessons, all of the HTML and CSS on our page was static, meaning that it stayed the same.
-In this activity we will use JavaScript to manipulate our HTML and CSS to add interactivity to our game.
-Developers call the process of dynamically updating a webpage, "manipulating the DOM (Document Object Model)."
-For example, when a player clicks on the Quaffle we need to increase the score of the game by 10 points by changing the HTML that displays the score using JavaScript.
+In prior the lessons, all of the HTML and CSS on our page was static, meaning that it stayed the same.
+In this activity we will use JavaScript to manipulate our HTML and CSS to dynamically update our webpage and game.
+Developers call this process of dynamically updating the HTML and CSS **manipulating the DOM** (Document Object Model).

+For example, when a player clicks on the Quaffle we need to increase the score of the game by 10 points.
+We accomplish this by changing the HTML that displays the score using JavaScript.

-You will use the following skills in this lesson:
+We will practice following concepts in this lesson:
 * Visual Studio Code (VS Code)
 * HTML, CSS
 * JavaScript